 At newsrewired, Robert will speak alongside Rob Owers, director of audio and video content, The Telegraph; Jason Karaian, global finance and economics editor, Quartz; Gareth Hickey, co-founder and chief executive, NOA; and Miranda McLachlan, senior lecturer in computational journalism, Goldsmiths.

 Newsrewired tickets are still available for £180+VAT.

-The day will feature a mix of spotlight talks, panels and workshops discussing the latest trends and techniques in digital journalism, and speakers from CNN, Reuters, The Telegraph, FT, De Correspondent and more will be joining us on the day.
+The day will feature a mix of spotlight talks, panels and workshops discussing the latest trends and techniques in digital journalism, and speakers from CNN, Reuters, The Telegraph, FT, De Correspondent and more will be joining us on the day. this blog

 A focus on practical, hands-on learning has always been at the heart of newsrewired, and Journalism.co.uk will be hosting a full day of training after the main conference in March.

 Delegates can register to attend the conference (7 March) and one of the full-day courses during the training day (8 March) by purchasing a newsrewired+ ticket.